kyma-project/kyma/docs/03-tutorials/serverless/svls-02-create-git-function.md

 title: Create a Git Function
 ---

 This tutorial shows how you can build a Function from code and dependencies stored in a Git repository, which is an alternative way to keeping the code in the Function CR.
 The tutorial is based on the Function from the [`orders service` example](https://github.com/kyma-project/examples/tree/main/orders-service).
-It describes steps required to fetch Function's source code and dependencies from a public Git repository that does not require any authentication method.
+It describes steps required to fetch the Function's source code and dependencies from a public Git repository that does not need any authentication method.
 However, it also provides additional guidance on how to secure it if you are using a private repository.

->**NOTE:** To learn more about Git repository sources for Functions and different ways of securing your repository, read about the [Git source type](../../../05-technical-reference/svls-04-git-source-type.md).
+>**NOTE:** To learn more about Git repository sources for Functions and different ways of securing your repository, read about the [Git source type](../../05-technical-reference/svls-04-git-source-type.md).

 ## Steps